-Twenty-five campsites are available on a first come, first serve basis at the Alpine Meadows Campground.
+Twenty-five campsites are available on a first come, first serve basis at the Alpine Meadow Campground.
 Campsites have a paved parking space, picnic table, tent pad(s), fire ring and a barbecue grill.
 Firewood is available for purchase.

 Water faucets and vault restrooms with running water are also provided.
 No electricity is available.
 A public pay telephone is available.
-Two campsites are universally accessible and are available for reservation by calling the park ranger at 530-587-8113.

 Martis Creek Lake is great place to canoe or kayak.
 No motorized (gas or electric) boats are permitted.

 Martis Creek Lake was the first "catch and release trophy trout" lake established in California.
 Varieties include Rainbow, Brown and Lahonton Cutthroat trout.
 Anglers must use flies, barbless hooks and artificial lures only.
 Live bait is not permitted.